How Long Do Hot Tub Covers Last?

 Is the hot tub inside or outside?

-Outside a hot tub cover will have to cope with extremes of weather in all likelihood.
-If the hot tub is inside or perhaps under a shelter it will be exposed to much less stress.
+Outside, a hot tub cover will have to cope with extremes of weather in all likelihood.
+If the hot tub is inside or under a shelter, it will be exposed to much less stress.

 If outside, is it in the sun for much of the day?

-The sun’s ultra-violet light is a big factor in how long a hot tub cover will last.
+The sun’s ultraviolet light is a big factor in how long a hot tub cover will last.
 UV light breaks down plastics (including vinyl) and will also rot the stitching.
-So if your hot tub is situated where it will constantly be in sunlight during summer that will lower the lifespan quite considerably.
+So, if your hot tub is situated where it will constantly be in sunlight during summer, that will considerably lower the lifespan.

 If outside, do you live somewhere with very low winter temperatures?

 If you live in an area with a temperate climate, where temperatures rarely, if ever, drop below freezing so that snow and other extremes of weather are unlikely to affect the hot tub it will, unsurprisingly, last longer.
-If the hot tub cover is constantly being frozen then it will deteriorate quickly.
+If the hot tub cover is constantly frozen, it will deteriorate quickly.

 If indoors